Ashley Rickards: Early life and acting career

 Rickards spent much of 2009 attending auditions while a proposed lead role in the film Dirty Girl fell through.
 In 2010, she appeared opposite Jimmy Smits in an episode of the legal drama Outlaw while she also auditioned for the lead role in the MTV series Awkward.
 Initially rejected, her manager Adam Griffin sent the producers a tape Rickards had made for Fly Away "to show how she can do anything".
 The actress landed both roles and filmed the pilot for the MTV series prior to Fly Away, a feature where she played a girl with severe autism.

 As the lead in Awkward, Rickards' profile began to rise and she was also given the opportunity to direct an episode.
 In 2012, she had a minor role in the moderately successful comedy Struck by Lightning and another coming-of-age film Sassy Pants.
 In 2014 Rickards moved into the horror genre with a lead role in At the Devil's Door and as a teenage daughter in A Haunted House 2.
 In 2015, she filmed the fifth and final season of Awkward.
 In August 2016 it was announced that Rickards would play Rosalind "Rosa" Dillon/The Top in the CW series The Flash.
+She also featured in the first season of comedy series Ctrl Alt Delete that aired in 2019.

 Other activities

 In 2011, Rickards helped to launch the Project Futures Somaly Mam Foundation, which works to prevent and end human trafficking and sexual slavery in Southeast Asia.
 In March 2015, she published a book A Real Guide to Getting It Together Once and For All.

 Over the course of her career, she has also appeared in various music videos such as The Fray's "How to Save a Life", The Format's "She Doesn't Get It" and M83's "Claudia Lewis".

+In 2015 she published the book A Real Guide to Really Getting It Together Once and for All (Harlequin).